-Find out more detail here about blood pressure medications.
+Find out more detail about blood pressure medications.

-Managing the diet can be an effective way of both preventing and treating high blood pressure.
+Managing the diet can be an effective way of preventing and treating high blood pressure.

-A healthful, balanced diet includes plenty of fruits and vegetables, vegetable and omega oils, and good quality, unrefined carbohydrates, such as whole grains.
-People who include animal products in their diet should trim all the fat off and avoid processed meats.
+A nutritious, balanced diet includes plenty of fruits and vegetables, vegetable and omega oils, and good quality, unrefined carbohydrates, such as whole grains.
+People who include animal products in their diet should trim the fat off and avoid processed meats.

 Lowering salt intake

-In moderation, plant sources of fats, such as avocados, nuts, olive oil, and omega oils, can be healthful.
+In moderation, plant-based sources of fats, such as avocados, nuts, olive oil, and omega oils, can provide benefits.
 People should limit their intake of saturated fats and trans fats, common in animal-sourced and processed foods.